Frank-node/nodebc/html/README.md

-# My-first-site Project
+# HTML Exercises

-This project includes some exercises for learning HTML
+This directory includes the exercises for learning HTML